qiskit-advocate/application-guide/README.md

 Here are some examples of contributions we consider valuable for the community.
 Tier 1 > Tier 2 > Tier 3 > Tier 4 in terms of significance.

+Both quantity and quality of contributions will be examined by us.
+For example, if you have been very active on Slack and answered many questions/participated in many meaningful discussions, these contributions will be considered higher importance than just answering two or three questions.
+On the other hand, a PR fixing a critical bug or adding a new feature to Qiskit will be considered more important than a few PRs fixing typos of Qiskit textbook chapters.

 ### Tier 1
 - Open source contributions that are significant
     - Qiskit code: [introduce new features](https://github.com/Qiskit/qiskit-terra/pull/2445)